We are a Gold Rights Respecting School!

 If you would like to find out more information about the Global Goals please look here https://www.globalgoals.org/

-What does this look like at William Tyndale?
+What does pupil voice look like at William Tyndale?